A template for your EHR project implementation timeline

 9. The go-live

-The go-live is the culmination of the preceding months of hard work but is not a particularly extensive implementation step in itself.
+The go-live is a single-day event that marks the culmination of months of preparation.
 You should have planned extensively for this moment during your pre-implementation planning sessions, and you should aim to complete it in one (potentially frantic and busy) day.

 It’s a good idea to create a detailed timetable and roadmap specifically for go-live activities.
 This should include: